thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-03-13-clean-architecture.md

 structure for more than 3,800+ years with a weight of at least 5.75 million tons.
 <sup>[[ref](https://weightofstuff.com/how-much-does-the-pyramid-of-giza-weigh/)]</sup>
 Is this considered a grand architecture?
-No, this is an example of what can be accomplished with brute force at scale.
-This is little better than a pile of rocks:
+No, this is a monument to brute force.
+It is little better than a pile of rocks:

 <figure>
     <img src="/media-library/software-systems-engineering/rock-pile.png" alt="A pile of rocks">